 A participant may enter the same song in more than 1 category.
-For example, the student may sing a solo version of a song that is used for Songwriting.
+For example, the student may sing a solo version of a song that is used for a Vocal Ensemble.
 However, a student or group of students may not enter the same category twice.